raghav9-97/TCU-Simulation-Project/Phase 1[Basic Communication Setup]/README.md

 5. **Cloud Integration:**
    - Ensure TCU forwards sensor data from ECU to ESP32.
    - Transmit sensor data from ESP32 to AWS IoT Core.
+   - Setup AWS Dashboard for better visualization of Sensor Data.

 6. **RTOS Integration Consideration:**
    - Evaluate the necessity of RTOS for handling communication and task scheduling efficiently.